Conditioning halos on the tidal environment for fast and accurate HI power spectra during reionization: Introduction

 However, all of these works compute the collapse fraction by taking the local dark matter density contrast $\delta$ alone as a proxy for the cosmological environment.
 The formation and clustering of halos are not just functions of density but are significantly influenced by anisotropic gravitational forces at large scales.
 Interesting alternatives that utilize information beyond the matter density field include constructing the tidal tensor and classifying different cosmic environments by comparing its eigenvalues with a threshold, first proposed in \cite{hahn_07} and further explored in \cite{forero-romero_09, bonnaire_22}.
 Such a classification motivates the use of the tidal tensor eigenvalues to provide a more environmentally-informed prediction of \fcoll, which could in turn produce a more accurate HI density map.
 An instance of this approach can be found in \cite{barsode_24}, where the authors populate a low-resolution, large-volume box with low-mass halos taken from a small-volume, high-resolution simulation by `matching' the cells based on their tidal tensor eigenvalues.
 This has the disadvantage of requiring both the large and small boxes simultaneously to make the full \fcoll\ prediction.

 In this work, we set out with the same goal as that of Paper1 --- to accurately and efficiently forward model the HI power spectrum during reionization.
 We use a similar approach of combining low dynamic range simulations to produce a high-fidelity $\fcoll(\mathbf{x})$ field, to be used as an input for the semi-numerical code for reionization \textsc{script} to get the HI density map.
-The crucial difference, however, is that we now condition the \fcoll\ values on linear combinations of the three eigenvalues of the tidal tensor.
-We focus on a deterministic sampling method that ignores the scatter in \fcoll\ for a given set of eigenvalues.
+The crucial difference, however, is that we now condition the \fcoll\ values on linear combinations of the three eigenvalues of the tidal tensor.\footnote{The \fcoll\ distribution is assumed to correlate only with the eigenvalues $\{\lambda_1,\lambda_2,\lambda_3\}$ of the local tidal tensor, an approximation we justify later in the text.
+Throughout, we will be interested in the mean value of the conditional distribution $p(\fcoll|\lambda_1,\lambda_2,\lambda_3)$, which is what we colloquially refer to as the (mean of) \fcoll\ values conditioned on the tidal tensor.} For brevity, we henceforth refer to these mean \fcoll\ values as the \textit{conditional means}, highlighting their dependence on the eigenvalues while noting that they are just the expectation values of the full conditional distribution.
+We thus focus on a deterministic sampling method that ignores the scatter in \fcoll\ for a given set of eigenvalues.
 This results in a very simple method that does not involve any complex machine learning algorithm, is computationally efficient, and still ends up producing substantially better results than the GPR-based method of Paper1 for the large-scale HI power spectrum.

-The paper has been organized as follows --- section \ref{sec:sims} describes all the simulations used as well as the quantities that are defined within them, section \ref{sec:method} explains the details and optimization schema of the algorithm, section \ref{sec:results} presents the results for the HI map and the HI power spectrum across a range of parameters, section \ref{sec:disc} discusses and compares the results with the previous work, and section \ref{sec:conc} concludes the paper.
+The paper has been organized as follows --- section \ref{sec:sims} describes all the simulations used as well as the quantities that are defined within them, section \ref{sec:method} provides some motivation along with the details and optimization schema of the algorithm, section \ref{sec:results} presents the results for the HI map and the HI power spectrum across a range of parameters, section \ref{sec:disc} discusses and compares the results with the previous work, and section \ref{sec:conc} concludes the paper.
+Appendix \ref{app:robustness} provides a check on the sensitivity of the results to the binning parameters.